ooooo333i/Rally_Detector/Readme.md

 After trying various hyperparameters, this one performed the best.

-- batchsize : 4
+- Batchsize : 4
-- hidden size : 128
+- Learning rate : 1e-4
-- number of layers : 2
+- LSTM Hidden size : 128
-- dropout probablity : 0.3
+- LSTM Number of layers : 2
-- data augmentation : false
+- Dropout probability : 0.3

 **Only this case can trigger the early stopping.**